2600hz/kazoo/applications/crossbar/doc/faxes.md

 ### Receiving Inbound Faxes

-#### Fetch
+#### List incoming fax jobs

 Retrieve a list of faxes that are currently being received or attempted to be received.
 NOTE: THIS FUNCTION DOES NOT WORK YET AS OF THE WRITING OF THIS DOCUMENT.
 We'll update this doc once this function is complete.
-Ticket #

 > GET /v2/accounts/{ACCOUNT_ID}/faxes/incoming